lucpierson/gnote-massive-export-to-txt/README.md

 The new files will be available in your notes folder of gnote.
 It is located in `~/.local/share/gnote`.
 In nautilus, press `ctrl+h` in your home folder to be able to navigate .local > share > gnote.
 In there, you may find a new folder called **"gnote-notes-in-txt"** which contains the all your notes in text format.

+Some installation also push the notes to ~/.gnote.
+Run also alternative gnote-export-to-txt.2.sh in that case.

 ######A couple of screenshots:

 Finding the folder with the notes in Nautilus.